Recap: Doctor Who 2012 CS "The Snowmen"

 - Antagonist Title: The episode is named after the Monster of the Week, the Snowmen.
 Also doubles as a Continuity Nod to "The Abominable Snowmen", the episode where the Great Intelligence debuted.
 And as Christmas Episode the same year The Snowman made a comeback.

 - Arc Number: Clara's Arc Number is 23.
 (As in November 23, the anniversary of the series)

 - From this ep onwards we have "impossible/not possible".

 - Are You Pondering What I'm Pondering?:

-Doctor: When you find something brand new in the world, something you've never seen before, what's the next thing you look for?
+The Doctor: When you find something brand new in the world, something you've never seen before, what's the next thing you look for?

 Strax: A grenade!

-- Arson, Murder, and Jaywalking: Captain Latimer's response to discovering the Doctor and Clara together, the Doctor's innocent insistence that he's Clara's 'gentleman friend' and they've been upstairs kissing, that Clara's a working-class girl and moonlights as a barmaid, that the house is surrounded by evil alien snowmen, that there's a lesbian Silurian detective, her wife and a Sontaran butler in his foyer, that his maid's fainted and there's a demonic ice-sculpture version of his children's former governess that's inexplicably talking like Mr Punch coming after them from the top of the stairs: "You have a gentleman friend?"
+- Arson, Murder, and Jaywalking: Captain Latimer's response to discovering the Doctor and Clara together, the Doctor's innocent insistence that he's Clara's "gentleman friend" and they've been upstairs kissing, that Clara's a working-class girl and moonlights as a barmaid, that the house is surrounded by evil alien snowmen, that there's a lesbian Silurian detective, her wife and a Sontaran butler in his foyer, that his maid's fainted and there's a demonic ice-sculpture version of his children's former governess that's inexplicably talking like Mr Punch coming after them from the top of the stairs: "You have a gentleman friend?"

 - Aside Comment: The Doctor's final line of "Watch me run" is delivered right into the camera.